shb-data-analyst/Excel_Data_Analysis_Portfolio/PowerQuery_customer_Order_Merge/README.md

 ## Project Outcome
-This project delivers a clean, refresh-ready Excel dashboard that can be easily updated when new order files or customer data are added.
+This project delivers a fully automated, refresh-ready Excel dashboard that can be easily updated when new order files or customer data are added.
 It reflects real-world Excel automation and reporting tasks commonly required in business and freelancing projects.